-It had the typical issues of mold and mildew, which I knew I could fix, but I also noticed that some of the grout had worn away.
+It had the typical issues of mildew, which I knew I could fix, but I also noticed that some of the tile grout had worn away.

-The dangers of water seeping into those cracks and allowing mold to grow were serious, so we had to make this repair a priority.
+The dangers of water seeping into those pin holes and cracks and allowing mold growth were serious, so we had to make this repair a priority.